March 3, 2022

 As E color gems are investment-grade, you should consider all aspects to ensure exceptional stone.
 That means choosing a high clarity stone.
 VVS2 clarity or higher will take your diamond from good to extraordinary, ensuring that you have a collection-worthy item that will retain its value over time.

-6. What Carat Weight to Settle on?
+6. What Carat Weight for E Color?

 Large diamonds show more color.
 Because E color diamonds are colorless, you can pick a large carat without worrying about any hints of yellow becoming evident.
 Stones that weigh more are more valuable as they are even more challenging to come by than smaller gems.
 Therefore, investing in a large carat E color gem will give you a better investment-grade piece.